 - Rango offers a variation of this.
 The old-fashioned Western town of Dirt is in the midsts of a severe water shortage, and the Mayor is also buying up residents' properties as well.
 When Rango becomes the new sheriff of Dirt and it falls upon him to investigate the water disappearance, he finds out that the Mayor had been diverting Dirt's water supply to a newer, more modern town he's in the process of building on the spots of the properties he had been buying up.

 - The Hey Arnold!
-Big Damn Movie, which has the residents of Arnold's neighbourhood banding together (although some later than others) to prevent the neighbourhood from being razed and turned into a mall by a Corrupt Corporate Executive.
+The Movie which has the residents of Arnold's neighbourhood banding together (although some later than others) to prevent the neighbourhood from being razed and turned into a mall by a Corrupt Corporate Executive named Scheck.
 This includes Arnold and Gerald going into a quest to find documents that show that the neighbourhood has historical significance.

 Film - Live-Action